What is a pediatric live donor kidney transplant?

 Did you know that the kidney is the most commonly donated organ from live organ donors?
 Due to advancements in medicine, anyone can donate a kidney including a parent or family member (living-related donor), a friend, or even a stranger (living unrelated donor) with a compatible blood type.

 Becoming a live organ donor is a big decision with many factors to consider.
 The most important thing to know is that after organ donation, both the organ donor and recipient live full, healthy lives with one kidney.
+Learn about applying to become a living donor.

 Previously, only a relative could donate an organ to a child.
 However, this is no longer a requirement.
 The general criterion to donate a kidney includes: